Devika-codes/Phase-1-REAL-TIME-STRESS-AND-POSTURE-ANALYSIS/README.md

 # 🧘 Real-Time Stress & Posture Detection System

+Prolonged screen time causes employees to unknowingly hunch, tense up, and forget to blink — leading to back pain, eye strain, and fatigue over time.

-A Python computer-vision mini-project that uses your webcam to continuously monitor posture, facial stress indicators, and eye blink rate — then alerts you with colour-coded on-screen notifications and optional voice feedback.
+This system uses your webcam to silently monitor your posture, facial stress levels, and blink rate in real time.
+The moment something is off, it alerts you instantly through on-screen notifications and voice reminders — so you can correct yourself before the damage builds up.

+No wearables.
+No sensors.
+Just your webcam.

 ---